PavelLambo/DataStreamGuardian_prefectV1/README.md

 # DataStreamGuardian_prefectV1
 ## Overview
 DataStreamGuardian_prefectV1 is a project designed to orchestrate and monitor ETL processes using Prefect v1.
-It emphasizes on maintaining data integrity and automating the CI/CD (Continuous Integration/Continuous Deployment) process for data pipelines.
+It emphasizes on maintaining data integrity and automating the CI/CD (Continuous Integration/Continuous Deployment) process for Prefect v1.0 data pipelines.
 The core component of this project is CICD_Flow.py, which is responsible for managing and deploying updates to ETL scripts in a controlled and efficient manner.

 ## Features
 ### Automated ETL Pipeline Management: Automates the deployment of ETL scripts, ensuring consistency and reliability in data processing.